 Sound appealing?
-Here's Brick Underground's list of the six city neighborhoods that don't really feel like they are in city, the housing you can expect to find, and what the commuting options are when you do have to head to Manhattan.
+Here's Brick Underground's list of the eight NYC neighborhoods that don't really feel like they are in the city, listings currently on the market there, and what your commuting options are when you do have to head to Manhattan.

 1. Todt Hill, Staten Island